rachanashenoy1/School_District_Analysis/README.md

 3. Scores by school size
 4. Scores by school type
 ## Summary: Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+1. After replacing the 9th grade scores for Thomas High School with NaNs, the performance of Thomas High School in comparison to the other schools improved.
+2.